×

 Deltoid Muscle

-The parts of the deltoid can act separately or as a whole.
+The parts of the deltoid muscle can act separately or as a whole.
 When all three parts of the deltoid contract simultaneously, the arm is abducted.

 Where when every part act separately, the actions are: